Common Workflow Language (CWL) Command Line Tool Description, v1.2 §

 1.2 Changelog for v1.2.1 §

 • CWL has been assigned an official IANA Media Type of application/cwl for either JSON or YAML format.
 For JSON formatted CWL documents, application/cwl+json has also been assigned and can be used.
-For specifying a YAML formatted CWL document, one can use application/cwl+yaml but that is not an official IANA media-type yet; as of 2023-07-23 the +yaml suffix has yet to be approved.
+For specifying a YAML formatted CWL document, one can use application/cwl+yaml.
 The above has been documented in the Syntax section.

 • There is now an unofficial JSON Schema for CWL documents, donated by Francis Charette-Migneault.
 This schema captures much, but not all, of the potential complexity of CWL documents.
 It was created for the draft OGC API - Processes - Part 2: Deploy, Replace, Undeploy standard.
 To support the testing of this unofficial JSON Schema for CWL, some of the should_fail: true tests have had the label json_schema_invalid added.